 - Flavored water, like Vitamin Water

-Diet sodas and other non-caloric (zero calorie), artificially sweetened beverages are NOT sugary drinks, including drinks sweetened with:
+Diet sodas and other non-caloric (zero calorie), artificially sweetened beverages are not classified as sugary drinks.

 - Sucralose (Splenda)